Find out why the latest bike lights will give you the confidence to ride at night

 The winter months are no longer the barrier they once were to commuting, after-work socials or long-distance touring.
 The future is very bright indeed.

-Prepare yourself for cycling in the dark
+Prepare yourself for cycling at night

 We get used to the long summer days.
 Life is good.
 But before we know it, September is ending, and suddenly, the dark caught you out again!

-Even then, it takes a while for us to get back into good habits, like finding that charger, making sure you charge the night before, carrying a spare battery, finding your light mounts or sorting another for your 2nd or even 3rd bike.
+Even then, it takes a while for us to get back into good habits, like finding your charger, making sure you charge the night before, carrying a spare battery, finding your light mounts or sorting another for your 2nd or even 3rd bike.

 What to look for in your next bike light